 Pandora has radio stations for every genre imaginable.
 You can generate playlists based on genre, artist, or even a specific song.

-Other music apps offer similar playlists and radio stations you can turn to for your classical music fix.
+Other music apps also offer similar playlists and radio stations you can turn to for your classical music fix.
 From piano-heavy tunes to violin concertos, you’ll find plenty to perk up your ears.

 5. Pirates of the Caribbean Soundtrack

 Movie soundtracks are full of amazing focus music.
 One of my favorites is the Pirates of the Caribbean series, which is lively and adventurous but not in your face.

 If you like what you hear, Hans Zimmer, the mastermind behind the Pirates of the Caribbean soundtrack, has worked on a huge array of films.
 Zimmer also put together the soundtracks for The Dark Knight, Interstellar, and Inception.